dcd-verisk/okta-spring-boot-client-credentials-example/README.md

+# Sample Spring Boot OAuth 2.0 Client Credentials Examples with Integrations with Claimx and Okta

+Below are the instructions to run the sample Spring Boot OAuth 2.0 Client Credentials Examples with Integrations with Claimx and Okta.
+This project is a copy of the original project [okta-spring-boot-client-credentials-example](https://github.com/oktadev/okta-spring-boot-client-credentials-example)

+The main aim of this project is to demonstrate the integration of Claimxperience with Okta as the source of authentication for Webhooks using OAuth 2.0 Client Credentials.

-# OAuth 2.0 Client Credentials With Spring Security
+## OAuth 2.0 Client Credentials With Spring Security

 This example app shows how to implement the client credentials grant with Spring Boot and Spring Security 5.